-- A. CURB's Petition to Intervene is granted. - B. The provisions of this Protective and Discovery Order shall govern the treatment and handling of confidential information in this docket. - C. Electronic service shall be used in this proceeding, including this Order. - D. The parties have 15 days from the date of electronic service of this Order to petition for reconsideration.11 - E. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it deems necessary.
+- A. Michael J. Duenes is designated as Prehearing Officers in this proceeding. - B. The Citizens' Utility Ratepayer Board is granted intervention. - C. The provisions of the Protective and Discovery Orders shall govern discovery procedures and the treatment and handling of confidential information in this docket. - D. The parties have fifteen (15) days from the date this Order was served by electronic mail in which to petition for reconsideration. - E. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it deems necessary.